pytorch/tutorials/_sources/index.rst.txt

 You can find reference documentation for PyTorch's API and layers at http://docs.pytorch.org or via inline help.

-If you would like the tutorials section improved, please send feedback to `sasankchilamkurthy@gmail.com <mailto: sasankchilamkurthy@gmail.com>`_ or open a github issue here with your feedback: https://github.com/pytorch/tutorials
+If you would like the tutorials section improved, please open a github issue here with your feedback: https://github.com/pytorch/tutorials

 Beginner Tutorials
 ------------------